Yuhala/intel-sgx-real-time-ecrts/README.md

     1. [Installing real-time patch 6.9.5-rt5](setup/install_rtos.md)
     2. [Install SGX tools](setup/install_sgx_tools.md)

-- **Server characteristics**: the SGX evaluations were conducted on a server equipped with an `8-core Intel Xeon Gold 5515+ CPU clocked at 3.20 GHz, 22.5 MiB L3 cache, and 128 GiB of DRAM`.
-The server runs Ubuntu 20.04.6 LTS and Linux RT version `6.9.5-rt5` with a fully preemptible kernel.
-The server has support for `Intel SGX` and was configured with `64 GiB of usable SGX EPC`.
-We used `Gramine SGX version 1.8` and WebAssembly Micro Runtime (WAMR) from commit `#0e4dffc4` for running workloads in SGX enclaves.
+- **Server characteristics**: the SGX evaluations were conducted on a server equipped with an `8-core Intel Xeon Gold 5515+ CPU clocked at 3.20 GHz`, `22.5 MiB L3 cache`, and `128 GiB of DRAM`.
+- **OS characteristics**: the server runs Ubuntu 20.04.6 LTS and Linux RT version `6.9.5-rt5` with a fully preemptible kernel.
+- **Software characteristics**:
+    - **Intel SGX**: the server has support for Intel SGX and was configured with `64 GiB of usable SGX EPC`.
+    - **LibOS**: we used `Gramine SGX version 1.8`.
+    - **Wasm**: WebAssembly Micro Runtime (WAMR) from commit [#0e4dffc4](https://github.com/bytecodealliance/wasm-micro-runtime/commit/0e4dffc47922bb6fcdcaed7de2a6edfe8c48a7cd) + [the scheduler management extension](https://github.com/JamesMenetrey/wasm-micro-runtime/tree/scheduler/) for running workloads in SGX enclaves.

 ## Cyclictest setup